Skip to content

 Start the Recording

 Click Start Recording.
-The editor closes automatically so you can drive or act.
+The editor closes so you can drive or act.
+Chat alternative: /cinematics record.

 5